thiswillbeyourgithub/wdoc/README.md

 ## Notes
 * Before summarizing, if the beforehand estimate of cost is above $5, the app will abort to be safe just in case you drop a few bibles in there.
 (Note: the tokenizer usedto count tokens to embed is the OpenAI tokenizer, which is not universal)

+### Known issues
+* whisper implementation is a bit flaky and will be improved